Jurickson Profar Player Props: Rockies vs. Athletics

 Jurickson Profar At The Plate

-- Profar has 20 doubles, two triples, seven home runs and 39 walks while hitting .239.
+- Profar is batting .243 with 21 doubles, two triples, seven home runs and 40 walks.

-- Profar has picked up an RBI in 26.1% of his games this season, with two or more RBI in 10.2% of his games.
+- Profar has picked up an RBI in 27.0% of his games this year, with two or more RBI in 11.2% of his games.
 He has also driven in three or more runs in two contests.

-- He has scored in 37 games this season (42.0%), including multiple runs in four games.
+- He has scored in 38 of 89 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.